 The power of Maggie and Abby’s story did not start when they were dying.
 Or when we learned they were sick.
 Or when we absolutely lost our minds in that ultrasound room when we discovered we were having twins.
 Their story started way back at the beginning, when we were ready to welcome them with love.

 So their story does not end now, either.
 While Laura was pregnant, we were preparing for all the ways our lives would be forever changed because of twins.
 And in the weeks since Maggie and Abby have died, we are still discovering how we will be changed by their lives and their deaths.

 We still don’t know what all of this means or where it will lead us.
 But we hope and pray that we will not be the only ones changed – that all of you who held us and our daughters in prayer, who carried our family through the darkest days we have ever known – that each of you will be changed, too.

 We know this is our watershed moment, our transition from Before to After.
 We hope that it will be for you, too – in whatever ways, big or small, that our daughters have touched your lives.
 We are standing before you promising that our lives are going to be different because of them.

-The night we came home from the hospital, as we were putting the boys to bed, Thomas asked, “Do Maggie and Abby keep growing in heaven?”
+The night we came home from the hospital, as we were putting the boys to bed, one of them asked, “Do Maggie and Abby keep growing in heaven?”
 We told him that they don’t – that their bodies are perfect now and don’t need to grow anymore in the way babies do on earth.
 But we also realized that this is our task now: we are called to grow.
 All of us are called to be forever changed because of the experience of knowing and loving Maggie and Abby.